Skip to main content

 Pricing Comparison

 Per-aircraft pricing ties your cost to the size of your fleet.
 Your student count, instructor count, and number of admin users do not affect the price.
-This model is used by Aviatize (starting at $29/aircraft/month annually) and Flight Circle ($10/aircraft/month).
+This model is used by Aviatize (starting at $29/aircraft/month annually), Flight Circle, and Flylogs.
 The advantage is predictability — you know exactly what you will pay regardless of how many people use the system.
 For growing schools that are adding students and instructors, this model avoids cost surprises.
 See the full Aviatize pricing breakdown for details on what each tier includes.

-Per-user or per-student pricing charges based on the number of active users or enrolled students.
-FlightLogger uses this approach.
+Per-student pricing charges based on the number of active students.
+FlightLogger uses this approach — an account fee plus a monthly fee per active student across three tiers.
 The risk is that costs scale directly with your student body.
 A school that grows from 50 to 200 students could see a significant increase in software costs even if the fleet remains the same size.
 This model can work for very small schools but tends to penalize growth.

 Custom or quote-based pricing requires contacting the vendor for a tailored quote.
 Talon Systems and Private Radar use this approach.
 The lack of published pricing makes comparison harder and introduces friction into the evaluation process.
 These models are common for enterprise-oriented platforms that serve larger, more complex operations.